snowplow/scala-maxmind-iplookups/README.md

 }
 ```

-Note that `GeoLiteCity.dat` is updated by MaxMind each month - see [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that regularly keeps your local `GeoLiteCity.dat` up-to-date.
+Note that `GeoLiteCity.dat` is updated by MaxMind each month - see [maxmind-geolite-update] [maxmind-geolite-update] for a Python script that pings MaxMind regularly to keep your local copy up-to-date.

 For further usage examples for Scala MaxMind Geo-IP, please see the tests in [`IpGeoTest.scala`] [ipgeotest-scala].
 The test suite downloads its own copy of `GeoLiteCity.dat` from MaxMind for testing purposes.